Abandoned & Little-Known Airfields:

 which remains as the only trace of the former airfield.

-The airfield site is located at the intersection of Juneau Avenue & Thompson Avenue.
+The site of NAS Charleston is located at the intersection of Juneau Avenue & Thompson Avenue.

 ____________________________________________________

-This abandoned airfield is located on the property of the Parris Island Marine Corps Base,
+This airfield was located on the property of the Parris Island Marine Corps Base,

 the Marine Corps' port of entry for Marine Recruits who live east of the Mississippi River.